 Things you need to know:

-- Hypoallergenic dogs only are welcome at this property
+- Pets are not permitted at this property

 - Linens and indoor towels are provided for all reservations; please bring your own outdoor towels